luchiago/dev-radar/README.md

 # Dev Radar - Omnistack Week 10.0 :rocket:

-Week promoted by [Rocketseat](https://rocketseat.com.br/) for understanding FullStack in JavaScript (NodeJS, ReactJS and React Native) by doing an application during the week
+Week promoted by [Rocketseat](https://rocketseat.com.br/) and [Diego Fernandes](https://github.com/diego3g) for understanding FullStack in JavaScript (NodeJS, ReactJS and React Native) by doing an application during the week

 The developed application will be: Waze/Google Maps for developers